microsoft/fluentui/packages/react-dialog/Spec.md

 ## Dialog Header

-The DialogHeader component will expect to have a dialog title/header and will show by default the close (X icon) button.
+The DialogHeader component will expect to have a dialog title/header and will show the close (X icon) button if specified so.

 ### DOM